 Pass Interference In Football Explained

 Pass interference can completely change the outcome of any football game.
-It’s a common penalty that is often in high school, college, and professional level football games.
-What is pass interference and why is it an important penalty?
+It’s a common penalty that is often in high school, college, and professional-level football games.
+What is the pass interference rule and why is it an important penalty in football?

-Pass interference is when a defensive player prevents the offensive player from catching the football.
-The ruling states the defensive player may not contact the offensive player while the ball is in the air.
-If the defensive player does, it will be deemed pass interference.
+Pass interference in football is when a defensive player prevents the offensive player from catching the football while the ball is in the air.
+The rule states the defensive player may not make contact with the offensive player while the ball is in the air

 In this article, we’ll show you everything you need to know about pass interference.